SUSE/caasp-monitoring/README.md

 ## Monitor ETCD Cluster

-Install [etcd-cluster.yaml](grafana-dashboards-caasp-etcd-cluster.yaml) to monitoring the etcd cluster.
-But we need to manually setup extra configuration to Prometheus server.
+Install [etcd-cluster.yaml](grafana-dashboards-caasp-etcd-cluster.yaml) to monitor the etcd cluster and also need to manually setup extra configuration to Prometheus server.

 The etcd server expose metrics on `/metrics` endpoint, the Prometheus jobs does not scrapes it by default.
 We need to add a new job to Prometheus configmap to scapes metrics from the etcd cluster.
 Also since the etcd cluster run in https, we need the etcd client certificate in order to access the `/metrics` endpoint.